Sugoroku

-Sugoroku (雙六 or 双六) (literally 'double six') refers to two different forms of a Japanese board game: ban-sugoroku (盤双六, 'board-sugoroku') which is similar to western tables games like Backgammon, and e-sugoroku (絵双六, 'picture-sugoroku') which is similar to western Snakes and Ladders.
+Sugoroku (雙六 or 双六) (literally 'double six') refers to two different forms of a Japanese board game: ban-sugoroku (盤双六, 'board-sugoroku') which is similar to western tables games like backgammon, and e-sugoroku (絵双六, 'picture-sugoroku') which is similar to Western snakes and ladders.

 Ban-sugoroku

 Ban-sugoroku is played in a similar way to western tables games.
-It has the same starting position as Backgammon, but the aim and rules of play are different.
-Compared with modern Backgammon:
+It has the same starting position as backgammon, but the aim and rules of play are different.
+For example: